 Discuss the key policy points as prescribed by your Lead Canvasser.
 You will find a helpful reminder on your mobile app.
 These talking points will ensure you stay on track even if you find yourself under pressure.
 Very useful for first time candidates.

 Ask the voter if they have any concerns about policies they would like to discuss.
 This invites engagement and interaction.
 The more you get them talking, the more it feels like a conversation and less like a sermon.
+Track their concerns or issues through the app, this creates almost a promise of action and shows your voter that you are professional and care about them on an individual level.

 Remember: You’ve knocked on their door and asked for some of their valuable time, don’t make voters feel that you’re rushing off.
 If needs be, bring the conversation to a close at a natural break in the conversation.
 You should be able to read their reaction and determine if you can count on their support for this encounter, albeit brief.